 last_updated

-- The last date when this openFDA endpoint was updated. -
+- The last date at which this openFDA endpoint was updated. -

 results.skip